We Remember What We Care About

 Connecting affective neuroscience to classroom practice, workplace strategy, and leadership development.

-Mike Goves
+Michael Goves

 After 20 years in teaching and school leadership, I kept witnessing the gap between how we're told learning works and what actually happens, regardless of attainment and performance.
 It turns out the same problems persist in business.
 That gap led me to better understand human development.